-This project was advertised for bids last week.
-Bids are due on Thursday, June 1, 2017.
+Bids were opened on Thursday, June 1, 2017.
+Five bids were received.
+Our design consultant, TOR Engineering, has reviewed the bids and made a recommendation to staff.
 This is the purchase of a 245kV Dead Tank SF6 Circuit Breaker for the BC Tap to replace the existing breaker.
 This breaker purchase is part of the larger project to replace the aging transformer, circuit breaker and other equipment at the BC Tap.
-The transformer and breaker are long lead time items and therefore the purchase of these items is being done in advance to prepare for construction and installation at the site.

 La Plata Utility Conduits: